 The MPAS, developed by the National Center for Atmospheric Research (NCAR) uses an unstructured centroidal Voronoi mesh and C-grid staggering of the state variables coupled with a subset of the Advanced Research WRF (ARW) model atmospheric physics.
 More information on the MPAS can be found here.

-The current MPAS-NSSL runs are initialized at 0000 UTC and employ a 3-km CONUS grid with commonality in most of their physics suite.
-All use the Grell-Freitas scale-aware convection parameterization scheme, the RUC (NOAH prior to late March 2023) land surface model, the MYNN PBL and surface layer schemes, the RRTMG scheme for longwave and shortwave radiation parameterization, the Xu-Randall scheme for the cloud fraction for radiation parameterization, and the YSU schme for gravity wave drag by orography.
+The current MPAS-NSSL runs are initialized at 0000 and 1200 UTC and employ a 3-km CONUS grid with commonality in most of their physics suite.
+All use the RUC (NOAH prior to late March 2023) land surface model, the MYNN PBL and surface layer schemes, the RRTMG scheme for longwave and shortwave radiation parameterization, the Xu-Randall scheme for the cloud fraction for radiation parameterization, and the YSU schme for gravity wave drag by orography.

 The MPAS-NSSL runs are a collaborative project between NSSL, the Global Systems Laboratory (GSL), and the NCAR.
 Runs are completed on the NOAA Jet HPC system.

-Runs are completed on the NOAA Jet HPC system.
+Runs are completed on the Mississippi State Univ./NOAA Hercules HPC system.